Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Introduction

 \subsection{Pivotal edge and loop}

 In percolation models, a bit (vertex in site percolation, or edge in bond percolation) is called pivotal for a connecting event (i.e., an event of the form $A_1\xleftrightarrow{} A_2$) if flipping its state changes the occurrence of this event.
-As emphasized in many significant articles (e.g., \cite[Section 1]{garban2013pivotal}), the pivotal bit is a key concept to understand the near-critical behavior of a percolation model.
-Particularly, for planar Bernoulli percolation, the establishment of the scaling limit \cite{SMIRNOV2001239} has led to a deep understanding of the distribution of pivotal points \cite{garban2013pivotal}.
-See also \cite{benjamini1999noise, garban2010fourier, schramm2010quantitative} for applications of pivotal points on the noise sensitivity and dynamical percolation.
-For Bernoulli percolation on non-planar graphs and other percolation models, our understanding of the pivotal bit remains rather limited.
-In the next result, we show that for the one-arm event $\bm{0}\xleftrightarrow{\ge 0} \partial B(N)$, with a uniformly positive probability the number of pivotal edges is of order $N^{(\frac{d}{2}-1)\boxdot (d-4)}$.
-Precisely, we say $e\in \mathbb{L}^d$ is pivotal for the event $\big\{\bm{0}\xleftrightarrow{\ge 0} \partial B(N)\big\}$ if $\big\{\bm{0}\xleftrightarrow{\ge 0} \partial B(N)\big\}$ occurs but $\big\{\bm{0}\xleftrightarrow{\widetilde{E}^{\ge 0}\setminus I_e} \partial B(N)\big\}$ does not.
+As emphasized in many significant articles (e.g., \cite[Section 1]{garban2013pivotal}), the pivotal bit is a key concept to understand the near-critical behavior in percolation.
+For planar Bernoulli percolation, the establishment of the scaling limit \cite{SMIRNOV2001239} has led to a deep understanding of the distribution of pivotal points \cite{garban2013pivotal}.
+See also \cite{benjamini1999noise, garban2010fourier, schramm2010quantitative} for applications of pivotal points to noise sensitivity and dynamical percolation.
+For Bernoulli percolation on non-planar graphs and other percolation models, our understanding of pivotal bits remains rather limited.
+In the context of this paper, we say an edge $e\in \mathbb{L}^d$ is pivotal for the event $\big\{\bm{0}\xleftrightarrow{\ge 0} \partial B(N)\big\}$ if $\big\{\bm{0}\xleftrightarrow{\ge 0} \partial B(N)\big\}$ occurs but $\big\{\bm{0}\xleftrightarrow{\widetilde{E}^{\ge 0}\setminus I_e} \partial B(N)\big\}$ does not.
 Let $\mathbf{Piv}_N^+$ denote the collection of all these edges.
-We now present the statement as follows.
+In the next result, we show that for the one-arm event $\big\{ \bm{0}\xleftrightarrow{\ge 0} \partial B(N)\big\}$, the number of pivotal edges is typically of order $N^{(\frac{d}{2}-1)\boxdot 2}$:

 \begin{theorem} For any $d\ge 3$ with $d\neq 6$, and any $\epsilon\in (0,1)$, there exist constants $\cl (d,\epsilon),\Cl (d,\epsilon),\Cl (d,\epsilon)>0$ such that for any $N\ge \Cref{const_GFF_pivotal3}$,